 Below are images and information on our villages and hamlets.

 Woodland is split into 2 Parish Councils, Lynesack and Softley Parish Council and Woodland Parish Council

 There is 1 further hamlet , lying between Copley and Woodland, called Lanehead.

 Butterknowle is the largest of our villages, encompasing an infant and junior school along with the village hall.

-Copley is the second largest village and homes a memorial village hall along with a children’s play are, football filed and garage/workshop
+Copley is the second largest village and homes a memorial village hall along with a children’s play area, football field and garage/workshop.